Serums are all the rage in skincare right now but what exactly is all the hype about?!

-A few concentrated drops are just enough to give your skin the nutrients it needs and when applied properly, a bottle of serum should last you at least one month.
+A few concentrated drops are just enough to give your skin the nutrients it needs and when applied properly, a bottle of serum should last you for at least one month.

 Serums rich in antioxidant ingredients like Vitamin C prevent oxidative strain from pollution and UV radiation.
 This greatly helps in improving skin tone and will make skin look and feel smoother.

-Serums that contain Vitamin C are also a great option because it increases collagen production, enhances the skin’s repair process, and reduces inflammation.
+Serums that contain Vitamin C are also a great option because it increases collagen production, enhances the skin’s repair process and reduces inflammation.
 It also effectively lightens acne scars making it perfect for people who suffer from acne.

 Retinol is a great ingredient for treating acne!
 It boosts collagen production, unclogs pores, reduces fine lines and speeds up skin cell turnover for smoother and clearer skin.